Media Blocks SDK .Net - Developer Quick Start Guide

 # Introduction

-This developer guide provides a complete walkthrough for integrating the Media Blocks SDK .Net into your applications.
-Whether you're building video processing tools, streaming solutions, or multimedia applications, this guide will take you through all essential steps to get your project up and running quickly.
+This guide provides a comprehensive walkthrough for integrating the Media Blocks SDK .Net into your applications.
+The SDK is built around a modular pipeline architecture, enabling you to create, connect, and manage multimedia processing blocks for video, audio, and more.
+Whether you're building video processing tools, streaming solutions, or multimedia applications, this guide will help you get started quickly and correctly.

 # SDK Installation Process

 The SDK is distributed as a NuGet package for easy integration into your .Net projects.
-You can install it using the following command in your terminal or package manager console:
+Install it using:

 dotnet add package VisioForge.DotNet.MediaBlocks